TobikoData/sqlmesh/docs/concepts/tests.md

 * [Optional] The dictionary of values for macro variables that will be set during model testing
     * There are three special macros that can be overridden, `start`, `end`, and `execution_time`.
 Overriding each will allow you to override the date macros in your SQL queries.
 For example, setting execution_time: 2022-01-01 -> execution_ds in your queries.

-If a column is omitted from a row (either input or output), it is implicitly added and its value is `NULL`.
+A column may be omitted from a row (either input or output), in which case it will be implicitly added with the value `NULL`.
 For example, this can be useful when specifying input data for wide tables where some columns may not be required to define a test.

 The YAML format is defined as follows: